The most beautiful villages in the Lot Valley

 The lowlands are rounded in the loop of the meander, facing the steep Cévennes of Teulettes.
 On the site of an old canal, which had been dug to avoid going all the way around the meander, we find the central square of the village.

-Located north of Luzech, the rocky promontory of Impernal dominates the Lot Valley.
+Located north of Luzech, the rocky promontory of the Impernal dominates the Lot Valley.
 Numerous excavation campaigns have taken place since the discovery of the site in 1872 by E. Castagne.
 They revealed three areas of built structures.

 Albas